 I entered last time but didn’t win.
 Can I submit my operaplot again?

 Absolutely.
-As long as you weren’t listed as a winner or honourable mention you can resubmit.
+As long as that tweet wasn’t a winner or honourable mention you can resubmit.

 May I enter more than once?